About Jacqueline Hogan

 Thirdly, is my unique and superior support.
 This powerful pillar is included in all of my programs to support you deeply through discomfort and change.

-The programs and unique resources, including personalised meditations have proven to be essential for my clients success and ongoing transformation.
+The programs and unique resources, including personalised hypnotherapy and guided meditation have proven to be essential for my clients success and ongoing transformation.
 To learn more give me a call and lets have a chat.
 If I think I can help you, booking a discovery session is the next step.

 I can see you in person in my private and comfortable counselling room in my home-office in Golden Square, Bendigo; or remotely via video / phone / email.